Seattle’s 51-day dry streak is over, barely. More drizzle is on the way, then the heat returns.

 “And Wednesday has the potential to creep up into the 90s,” she said.

-Kovacik said it’s possible we could see smoke next week depending on the location and setup of the high pressure ridge that brings the warmer temperatures, but that’s by no means certain.
+Kovacik said it’s possible we could see smoke next week depending on the location and setup of the high-pressure ridge that brings the warmer temperatures, but that’s by no means certain.

 “We could get smoke, but we might not,” she said.